Miniature bull terrier: why should you consider a mini bull terrier (16 photos)

 active, with a keen, determined and intelligent expression.

 Visually, Mini Bull Terrier looks just like a standard bull terrier, but smaller.
-Just like standard Bull Terrier, Mini Bull Terrier features a large egg-shaped head, small triangular eyes and a muscular, sturdy body.
+Just like a standard Bull Terrier, Mini Bull Terrier features a large egg-shaped head, small triangular eyes and a muscular, sturdy body.
 They also have small, elegant ears and a straight tail that is almost always wagging, especially in presence of their beloved owner.

 Mini Bull Terrier jaw is strong and muscular.
-On the whole, the dog almost looks “square”, with wide shoulders, shorter legs and shorter body.
+On the whole, the dog almost looks “square”, with wide shoulders, shorter legs and a shorter body.
 According to the standard, a well-bred and well-raised Miniature Bull Terrier has to be sturdy and bulky, but not overweight.